MicrosoftDocs/Advertising-docs/BingAds/hotel-api/code-example-subaccount.md

 For additional information, see [Working with subaccounts](../hotel-api/manage-hotel-campaigns.md#workingwithsubaccounts).

 The example does not include calls to get the OAuth access and refresh tokens.
 For options in getting the tokens, see [Get Started](../transaction-message/get-started.md).
-For a simple example that shows how to get an OAuth access and refresh token, see [C#](../hotel-api/code-example-oauth.md).
+For a simple example that shows how to get an OAuth access and refresh token, see [OAuth Code Example](../hotel-api/code-example-oauth.md).

 ```csharp
 using System;